NgethaWachira/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-#!/bin/bash
-init files, variables and expansions
+Init files, variables and expansions